-As we consolidate the substantial majority of our single-class MBS trusts, these portfolio securitization transactions do not qualify for sale treatment.
-Therefore, the assets and liabilities of consolidated trusts created via portfolio securitization transactions that do not qualify as sales are reported in our consolidated balance sheets.
+We consolidate the substantial majority of our single-class MBS trusts; therefore, these portfolio securitization transactions do not qualify for sale treatment.
+The assets and liabilities of consolidated trusts created via portfolio securitization transactions that do not qualify as sales are reported in our consolidated balance sheets.

 We recognize assets obtained and liabilities incurred in qualifying sales of portfolio securitizations at fair value.
-We recognized net gains on portfolio securitizations of \$34 million, \$146 million and \$26 million for the years ended December 31, 2012, 2011 and 2010, respectively.
-Proceeds from the initial sale of securities from portfolio securitizations were \$672 million, \$1.0 billion and \$660 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Proceeds from the initial sale of securities from portfolio securitizations were \$340 million, \$672 million and \$1.0 billion for the years ended December 31, 2013, 2012 and 2011, respectively.
 Our continuing involvement in the form of guaranty assets and guaranty liabilities with assets that were transferred into unconsolidated trusts is not material to our consolidated financial statements.